joeylitalien/noise2noise-pytorch/README.md

 python3 render.py \
   --scene-path ../data/scenes/car/scene.json \
   --spp 8 \
-  --nb-renders 40 \
+  --nb-renders 48 \
-  --output-dir ../data/train_ldr
+  --output-dir ../data/train_ldr \
+  --hdr-targets
 ```

 You can also specify the path to Tungsten if you have it installed somewhere else with the `--tungsten` argument.
 The default assumes it's in the environment path already.
-Moreover, images are tonemapped using [Reinhard](https://www.cs.utah.edu/~reinhard/cdrom/) by default; to save images as HDR images (OpenEXR format), use the `--hdr` option.
+Moreover, images are tonemapped using [Reinhard](https://www.cs.utah.edu/~reinhard/cdrom/) by default; to save images as HDR images (OpenEXR format), use the `--hdr-<output-type>` options.

 A specific width and height can be given with `--resolution <width> <height>` but you will need to re-render a ground truth image if the width/height ratio is not preserved.
 References images are automatically resized otherwise.